 For the most part, a prosecutor has the right to withdraw a plea deal as long as it hasn't been officially entered and finalized in court.
 Some courts, however, have found the prosecution's withdrawal of an offer improper in certain circumstances even before it's finalized.

-In most courts across the country, the prosecution can usually back out of a plea deal until the defendant actually enters the plea in court and the judge accepts it.
-(See Pleading Guilty: What Happens in Court.)
+In most courts across the country, the prosecution usually has until the defendant enters the plea in court and the judge accepts it to back out of the deal.
 But even where prosecutors are free to back out of not-yet-official plea deals, courts must protect defendants' rights: If the prosecution backs out, it may not be able to use at trial any statements the defendant made during plea negotiations.

 The American Bar Association (ABA) created a stricter standard for prosecutors, but most courts don't follow it.
-In essence, it provides that it's unprofessional for the prosecution to back out of a plea agreement once it offers one to a defendant and the defendant indicates that he accepts it.
-Even if the defendant hasn’t had the chance to formally take the plea in court, the prosecution can’t back out unless:
+In essence, it provided that it's unprofessional for the prosecution to back out of a plea agreement once it offers one to a defendant and the defendant indicates that he accepts it.
+(The standard has since changed but a few courts still follow its principles.)

 For example, the prosecution would be able to back out under this standard if the defendant skipped town, or if it found out that the defendant had prior convictions that it didn't know about.

 Keep in mind that different states may vary not only in whether they follow the majority or minority view but also in other ways that define how and when either party can back out of a plea deal.
 For this reason, it's important to talk to a criminal defense attorney.